Best practice on the use of snares for fox control in England

 Air rifles can be an effective method for the night shooting of rats or rabbits at short ranges.

-Article 61 (2) of the Firearms (Northern Ireland) Order 2004, states that a person who discharges any firearm on any public road, or within 18 metres of the centre of any public road, or in any church, churchyard or burial ground, shall be guilty of an offence unless he shows that he had lawful authority or reasonable excuse for doing so.
+Article 61(2) of the Firearms (Northern Ireland) Order 2004 also makes it an offence to fire a gun on or within 18 metres of the centre of a public road, or in any church, churchyard or burial ground, without lawful authority or reasonable excuse.

 The night shooting of rabbits and hares by tenants or occupiers of land, who are not the owners of the land, is subject to the following restrictions.
-These do not apply to landowners, but they should be aware of the legal restrictions on shooting hares at night:
+These do not apply to landowners, but they should be aware of the legal restrictions on shooting hares at night.

 The Wildlife and Countryside Act 1981 (Schedule 7) amended Section 6 of the Ground Game Act 1880 and Section 50 of the Agricultural (Scotland) Act 1948, to allow night shooting of ground game under certain conditions.